-To qualify for consideration as a nominee for a 2016 Edison Award, your innovative product or service must be launched and available to end-users between July 1, 2014 and February 28, 2016.
-Nominations for the 2016 Edison Awards open September 1, 2015.
+2016 Nominations are now closed.
+To qualify for consideration as a nominee for a 2017 Edison Award, your innovative product or service must be launched and available to end-users between July 1, 2015 and February 28, 2017.
+Nominations for the 2017 Edison Awards open September 1, 2016.

 Building on the heritage of Thomas Edison and the 28-year history of the Edison Awards, the evaluation criteria ensures that all companies, regardless of industry, domain or innovation type can clearly communicate, affirm and support their nomination.